-Today you’re going to learn exactly how to build a frugal and powerful PC in 2020.
+Today you’re going to learn exactly how to frugally build a powerful PC.

 This is the same approach I used to build my powerful 4K video editing, gaming, and engineering PC.

 Let’s get started!

 Welcome!
 For the last couple of years I had been editing my videos on an Asus G53SW laptop that was as heavy as a cow, as loud as a jet plane, and now is as slow as a turtle when it comes to exporting heavily edited high quality footage.

 El Burro, as I like to call it for it’s enormous size and weight, was the first PC I had ever purchased.
 It lasted 5 years before I needed more power and reliability.

 Before that, the first thing that damaged on El Burro was the battery.
 It died within a year.
 Which I didn’t mind because the darn laptop gave me lower back pain from biking with it around campus.

 So I stopped lugging it around and stuck to using the on-campus computers.
 They were so much more convenient.
 I could find a computer lab in almost every building, and they were already prepaid for with my college tuition.

 Whenever I used the laptop for a serious video editing session, I would anchor it to several peripherals: an external monitor, mouse, and keyboard.
 Then it became time consuming to plug-in and plug-out my setup.

 As time went by, the laptop’s keyboard stopped working right, the power button required several clicks before it could turn on, and the monitor developed stuck pixels that lights up in a straight red line.